 'Flying' electric speedboat debuts on Switzerland's lakes

-The Candela Seven can hit speeds of 55 km per hour when its foils lift it out of the water.
+The Candela Seven can hit speeds of 55kmh when its foils lift it out of the water.
 Its manufacturers say it travels further and smoother than other electric boats.

-The foils reduce water friction - and the effect of waves slamming into the boat - cutting energy consumption by 80per cent compared to normal diesel-powered boats and extending the craft's range to 90 km (56 miles).
+The foils reduce water friction - and the effect of waves slamming into the boat - cutting energy consumption by 80 per cent compared to normal diesel-powered boats and extending the craft's range to 90km.

-The carbon fiber boat also carries an on-board computer which automatically adjusts the foil positions 100 times per second to reduce rolling and sea-sickness.
+The carbon fibre boat also carries an on-board computer which automatically adjusts the foil positions 100 times per second to reduce rolling and sea-sickness.

 "Because we don't have any waves hitting, we don't have any slamming or bumping around and you really have a quiet a smooth ride," Swiss importer Christian Vogel told Reuters.